 What Is Probate Court?

 Probate court is a specialized part of our legal system focused on administering the estates of deceased individuals.
-On average, probate in Tennessee takes about six months to a year.
+On average, the probate court process in Tennessee takes about six months to a year.

 When a person passes away, the probate process oversees the settlement of their debts, assets, and property.